nCine/nCine-site/web-tests.md

 - Pressing `R` or double-clicking will reset the camera position, rotation, and scale
 - Pressing `B` on the keyboard will toggle batching
 - Pressing `C` on the keyboard will toggle culling
-- Pressing `P` will pause the application
 - Pressing `I` on the keyboard will enable or disable the mouse input
 - Pressing `CTRL + H` on the keyboard will show or hide the ImGui interface
+- Pressing `F` on the keyboard will toggle full screen
+- Pressing `P` will pause the application
 - Pressing `Escape` on the keyboard will quit the application

 ### glapptest_fbo_cube ([web version](/apptests/glapptest_fbo_cube.html))